List of Dutch inventions and innovations: Magnetic horn (1961)

 The magnetic horn (also known as the Van der Meer horn) is a high-current, pulsed focusing device, invented by the Dutch physicist Simon van der Meer at CERN.
 It selects pions and focuses them into a sharp beam.
 Its original application was in the context of neutrino physics, where beams of pions have to be tightly focused.
 When the pions then decay into muons and neutrinos or antineutrinos, an equally well-focused neutrino beam is obtained.
 The muons were stopped in a wall of 3000 tons of iron and 1000 tons of concrete, leaving the neutrinos or antineutrinos to reach the Gargamelle bubble chamber.

 Sports and games

-Kolf (forerunner of modern golf) (13th century)
+Kolf (13th century)

-A golf-like game (kolf in Dutch) is recorded as taking place on 26 February 1297, in a city called Loenen aan de Vecht, where the Dutch played a game with a stick and leather ball.
+A golf-like game (kolf in Dutch) is recorded as taking place on 26 February 1297, in the city Loenen aan de Vecht, where the Dutch played a game with a stick and leather ball.
 The winner was whoever hit the ball with the fewest strokes into a target several hundred yards away.
 Some scholars argue that this game of putting a small ball in a hole in the ground using clubs was also played in 17th-century Netherlands and that this predates the game in Scotland.